DanaKharaz/viscosity_experiments/README.md

 # viscosity_experiments
-This is a program to analyze and graph data for a physics experiment
+This is a program to analyze and graph data for a physics experiment.
+Time of development: 02/2023

 The goal of the experiment was to analyze how the concentration of sugar affects the viscosity of sugar-water solutions using Stokes' law.
 To analyze the recorded data, 2 programs were created: